stdevPavelmc/mailad/README.md

 make provision
 ```

 This stage will copy the template files in the var folder of this repo replacing the values with the ones in your `mailad.conf` file.

-If any problem is found you will be warned about and will need to re-run the command to continue the provision.
+If any problem is found you will be warned about it and will need to re-run the command `make provision` to continue the provision.
+There is also a `make force-provision` target in case you need to force the provision by hand.

-When you reach a success message after the provision you can run and test your mail server, congrats!
+When you reach a success message after the provision you are ready to test your new mail server, congrats!

 ## This is free software

-Have a comment, contributions, fix...
-Do not hesitate, use the Issues tab in the repository URL, we have a fill to register the contributions to this Software, you can check it [here](Contributors.md)
+Have a comment, contributions or fix?

+Don't hesitate, use the Issues tab in the repository URL.

+We have a file to register the contributions to this Software, you can check it [here](Contributors.md)